mainak-12/mainak-12/README.md

 ### 🛰️ Bearing-Based Leader–Follower Control for Moving Target Tracking

-Currently working on a research project focused on **bearing-based control of autonomous aerial vehicles** for tracking moving targets.
+Currently working on a research project focused on **Bearing Based Control Of Quadrotors in GPS Denied Environment** for tracking moving targets.

 The work explores: